 Marcolina, Gary L.:Gary L. Marcolina is a real estate developer based in Crest Hill, Illinois.
 He is listed as a witness on the purported Will that Drew Peterson presented to Probate Court in which Kathleen Savio’s property and assets were to be distributed to Peterson’s 4 children at the time (Stephen, Eric, Thomas and Kristopher), and in which James B. Carroll (Peterson’s uncle) is listed as Executor of the Estate.

 Martinek, Walter, Jr.: Neighbor and good friend to Thomas Morphey, Drew Peterson’s step-brother.
-Martinek notified police that Morphey came to his house on the night of October 28th, 2007 to tell Martinek that he (Morphey) thought he had helped Peterson dispose of Stacy’s body earlier in the evening.
-Testified before GJ April, 2008.
+Martinek notified police after Morphey came to his house on the night of October 28th, 2007 to tell Martinek that he (Morphey) thought he had helped Peterson dispose of Stacy’s body earlier in the evening.
+Martinek testified before the Grand Jury in April, 2008 and also during the hearsay hearings.
+Martinek died in a car crash on April 9, 2014.

 Matuska, Kim: Kim Matuska is an employee at a tanning salon and was 22 yrs old as of May, 2008.
 It is reported that she told investigators that Peterson professed his love to her, told her that he wanted to spend the rest of his life with her, and provided her with a cell phone equipped with GPS technology.
 Peterson received a speeding ticket while on his way to provide her with a ride after her boyfriend was arrest for DUI.